gchq/Palisade-services/filtered-resource-service/README.md

 # Filtered Resource Service

 The Filtered-Resource Service sits at the end of the stream pipeline and has the task of returning resources (and their connection details) back to the client.
 Given a token `$[token]` from the Palisade Service, it is accessed by a Websocket request to `ws://filtered-resource-service/resource/${token}`.
-The service will return each resource discovered by the palisade system one-by-one to the client as requested, auditing that the client is now aware of these resources.
+The service will return each resource discovered by the Palisade system one-by-one to the client as requested, auditing that the client is now aware of these resources.

 ## High-Level Architecture